caglorithm/accel/README.md

 ## Current build

-The hardware and the software is still in development.
-At this stage, the device consists of these parts:
+The hardware and the software is still in very early development.
+At this stage, the device consists of these parts: a Raspberry Pi Zero W (any other Pi should work), a [MMA8452Q accelerometer chip](https://www.aliexpress.com/wholesale?SearchText=MMA8452Q) (~0.8€) with an I2C interface and a [tiny SSD1306 OLED screen](https://www.aliexpress.com/wholesale?SearchText=ssd1306) (~1.2€), also with an I2C interface.

 ![Parts: Raspberry Pi Zero W, MMA8452Q (Accelerometer), SSD1306 (OLED)](resources/partlist.jpg)